New Medical Device Design and Development Services

-Duke Empirical provides catheter product development solutions, using our vast technical expertise in medical design and manufacturing to create high-quality products that meet your design recommendations.
+DUKE Empirical provides catheter product development solutions, using our vast technical expertise in medical design and manufacturing to create high-quality products that meet your design requirements.
 We design and develop market-leading products for use in global interventional and diagnostic medical device markets.

 Our in-depth expertise is specialized in the design of catheter-based minimally invasive surgical and medical tubing products across a wide range of clinical market segments.
 Our experienced team of product development engineers utilizes the latest material technology and processing equipment to produce the highest-performing catheter and medical tubing products which are specifically designed to enable new medical procedures.

 Catheter Product Design Verification

 DUKE Empirical provides design verification for new products according to ISO 13485:2016 compliant design control standards to confirm that the design meets all of the defined requirements for the intended use.

 The design verification process confirms that the design input, which is provided by the client, meets the design output, which is confirmed by empirical methods.
 The medical design and manufacturing process follows a phased approach.